brunobispo/tiny-parallax/README.md

 ```

 For added convenience, the library offers a selection of predefined range functions that simplify the process of establishing animation boundaries.
 To delve deeper into these functions, examine the source code found at [src/core/ranges.ts](src/core/ranges.ts).

 Explore the [Ranges storybook](https://brunobispo.github.io/tiny-parallax?path=/story/docs-ranges--predefined-ranges&args=range:inView) for a visual guide and a better grasp of the predefined ranges.

+## Caveats

+### 1. Why is my animation flickering?

+This issue may be caused by the animation causing changes in the size of the element, which can affect the rate calculation.
+To prevent this, it is recommended to use the CSS property `transform` for animations.
+If it is necessary to change other properties, make sure they do not affect the element size during the animation.

+### 2. Why is my animation not running smoothly?

+This issue may be caused by a large number of elements or complex animations.
+To improve performance, it is recommended to optimize your animation by reducing the number of elements or simplifying the animation.
+Keep in mind that adding `Frame`s can be costly as their dimensions need to be continuously calculated.
+On the other hand, using `Layer`s or `useParallax` with a parent `Frame` is more efficient.